-Financial aid warning* semester: Students must meet all of the SAP standards to be considered to be in satisfactory academic standing.
+Students must meet all of the SAP standards to be considered to be in good satisfactory academic standing.
 The College issues a formal warning semester to students at the end of the first semester during which they fail to meet one or more of the SAP standards.
-During the SAP warning semester students may receive Title IV aid if they meet all other eligibility criteria.
-Students who enroll during their warning semester and who still have not met all of the SAP standards at the end of their warning semester are immediately ineligible for Title IV financial aid for the subsequent semester.
-Students who have not met all of the SAP standards are ineligible for Title IV aid at the end of the warning semester whether not they received financial aid during the warning semester.
+Students who receive a grade or are disbursed Title IV funds during their warning semester and who still have not met all of the SAP standards at the end of their warning semester are immediately ineligible for Title IV financial aid for the subsequent semester.
+Students who have not met all of the SAP standards are ineligible for Title IV aid at the end of the warning semester whether or not they received financial aid during the warning semester.

 Students may not be eligible for a warning semester if they previously failed one or more SAP requirements and continued their enrollment without being issued a warning term.
 Students are subject to current SAP standards and requirements regardless of those that may have been in place during their past semesters of enrollment.

-SAP appeals: PCC permits up to two appeals during the student’s academic career at PCC.
-Title IV applicants and recipients, who are not in satisfactory academic standing, should follow the instructions on the SAP appeal webpage.
-All students who submit an appeal must also include a completed academic plan.
+HEA regulations allow but do not require an institution to permit students who are not in satisfactory academic standing to appeal his/her status in order to receive Title IV funds.
+PCC allows Title IV applicants and recipients, who are not in satisfactory academic standing, to appeal his/her status by accessing the College’s SAP appeal process as described on the website.
+All students who submit an appeal must have a current FAFSA application on file and also include a completed academic plan.
 Students should note that classes that are required in the academic plan may or may not be eligible for Title IV aid.
 It is possible that a class that is included in the academic plan, such as a prerequisite that is not a program requirement, is not eligible for Title IV financial aid.

-Students who enroll under an approved SAP appeal are required to follow their academic plan without deviation.
-Students who deviate from their academic plan are ineligible for future financial aid.
-Students who wish to change their academic plan must appeal to do so.
+Students who enroll under an approved SAP appeal are required to follow his/her academic plan without deviation.
+Students who deviate from his/her academic plan are ineligible for financial aid.
+Students who wish to change his/her academic plan must submit a subsequent appeal to approve the change.

 Federal and institutional SAP requirements continually change and evolve.
 As such, the student’s original SAP appeal is also subject to review at the end of the semester and may be rejected if it does not meet current SAP requirements, regardless of the student’s academic performance during the probationary semester.

-- Natural disaster affecting the student/student’s spouse/student’s parent(s)
+- Natural disaster affecting the student, student’s spouse, or student’s parents

 Documentation typically consists of provider confirmation of injury or illness, an employer’s separation letter, police incident or accident report, attorney’s letter, divorce decree, deployment orders, obituary or death certificate as applicable; however, the SAP appeals committee or its designee solely determines the sufficiency of documentation in accordance with the circumstance(s) presented.

-Re-appealing: If your SAP appeal is denied you can only re-appeal if you have extenuating circumstances and/or documentation that you did not include with your initial appeal submission.
-Re-appealing because you do not agree with the committee’s decision is not a valid basis upon which to submit another appeal.
-Your re-appeal letter and documentation must be submitted to the Office of Financial Aid within two weeks of the date your denial was posted in your MyPima.
-If your re-appeal is denied by the SAP Appeals Committee or college designee you are not permitted to appeal again and all subsequent appeals that are based upon the same circumstances will be rejected.
+If your SAP appeal is denied you can only re-appeal if you have extenuating circumstances and/or documentation that you did not include with your initial submission.
+Re-appealing because you do not agree with the SAP Appeal Committee’s decision is not a valid basis upon which to submit another appeal.

-The decision of the SAP Appeals Committee is final and can neither be appealed elsewhere in the College, nor can it be appealed to the U.S. Department of Education.
+The decision of the SAP Appeals Committee or College Designee is final and can neither be appealed elsewhere in the College, nor can it be appealed to the U.S. Department of Education.